lacucinadimica/lacucinadimica.github.io/content/Kitchen/Medialunas.md

 # Medialunas Argentinas
 <img src="MedialunasTop.JPG" alt="Recipe Image" width = "230" height = "auto" style="margin:8px" align = "right">

 Medialunas are Argentinian croissants known for their buttery texture and fluffy layers.
 Unlike the meticulous process involved in French croissants, making medialunas is more forgiving, but does require patience.
-Plan for a total of 12 hours, including around 10 hours of resting time.
-However, you have the flexibility to extend the resting periods, even overnight, at any point in the recipe and continue the process later.
+Plan for **a total of 12 hours**, including around 10 hours of resting time.
+However, you have the flexibility to extend the resting periods, even overnight, at any point in the recipe.
 For example, if you want medialunas in the afternoon, I'd recommend doing steps 1-9 in the evening of the previous day.

 Note that all foldings in this recipe are "letter" or "simple" folds, which means folding the dough into thirds like a letter, bringing one long side to the center, and then folding the other side over that, creating three layers.